 § a611 Period of Leave of Absence

-A leave of absence may be requested semester by semester.
+A leave of absence may be requested quarter by quarter.
 A leave of absence may not extend more than two consecutive years or a total of 4 years (Article 32 University Regulations).

 § a612 Deadline to Submit Request